-Action plan following Copeland Value for Money Report: 2018 / 2019 & 2019 / 2020 Recommendation Summary Management response arrangements for the production of financial statements, on a timely basis which meet statutory requirements and international financial reporting standards.
-The new unitary council will need to ensure sufficient resources and specialist skills are available to support the accounts production and ensure appropriate working papers are produced supported by evidence and documentation retained from the predecessor authority. produce financial statements by the deadline and of sufficient quality is a significant risk, with associated risks relating to reporting outturn and setting a budget without a prior year audited position.
+Action plan following Copeland Value for Money Report: 2018 / 2019 & 2019 / 2020 Recommendation Summary Management response on a timely basis which meet statutory requirements and international financial reporting standards.
+The new unitary council will need to ensure sufficient resources and specialist skills are available to support the accounts production and ensure appropriate working papers are produced supported by evidence and documentation retained from the predecessor authority. risks relating to reporting outturn and setting a budget without a prior year audited position.
 A statutory recommendation was reported in March 2022 that the Council should continue to put in place robust arrangements for the production of the late financial statements, which meet statutory requirements and international financial reporting standards.
 Additional demands on officers and Members will be made due to local government reorganisation in Cumbria as the Council transitions to Cumberland unitary council on 31 March 2023.
-The lack of audited closing Statement of Accounts for Copeland Borough Council will impact Cumberland Council's opening Statement of Accounts. international financial reporting standards.
-Risk management reporting - pages 14, 30 Risk management reporting arrangements should be strengthened by: • mapping risks in the Strategic Risk Register to corporate priorities • allocating further required actions to named officers and providing target dates for implementation.
+The lack of audited closing Statement of Accounts for Copeland Borough Council will impact Cumberland Council's opening Statement of Accounts.
+Recommendation 5 Risk management reporting - pages 14, 30 Risk management reporting arrangements should be strengthened by: mapping risks in the Strategic Risk Register to corporate priorities allocating further required actions to named officers and providing target dates for implementation.
 No identification of any significant weaknesses in the Council's general arrangements for reporting and managing risk in 2019/20.
 The Strategic Risk Register was reported regularly to the Audit Committee during the year and contains most of the elements of best practice we would expect.
 We note that strategic risks were not mapped to corporate priorities to ensure that only risks that impact on strategic issues were reported.
 The Strategic Risk Register would also be strengthened by allocating further required actions to named officers and providing target dates for implementation.
 Workshops were held both prior to LGR and in March to identify a strategic risk register against corporate objectives, working closely with the Senior Leadership Team.
 The strategic risk register format includes a mapping to the Council's strategic delivery plan; this plan was approved by Executive in January 2024, so the strategic themes will be mapped to the Strategic Risk Register from March 2024.
-Responsibility for all Strategic Risks are assigned to a member of the Senior Leadership Team and from March 2024
+Responsibility for all Strategic Risks are assigned to a member of the Senior Leadership Team and from March 2024 future actions to mitigate risk will include an assigned owner and target completion